CartoDB/analytics-toolbox-core/modules/s2/redshift/doc/S2_POLYFILL_BBOX.md

 **Description**

-Returns a SUPER containing an array of s2 cell IDs that cover a planar bounding box.
+Returns a SUPER containing an array of S2 cell IDs that cover a planar bounding box.
 Note that this is a compact coverage (polyfill), so the bounding box is covered with the least amount of cells by using the largest cells possible.

-Two optional arguments can be passed with the minimum and maximum resolution for cogerage.
+Two optional arguments can be passed with the minimum and maximum resolution for coverage.
 If you desire a coverage at a single resolution level, simply set the maximum and minimum longitude to be of equal value.

 * `min_longitude`: `FLOAT8` minimum longitude of the bounding box.
 * `max_longitude`: `FLOAT8` maximum longitude of the bounding box.
 * `min_latitude`: `FLOAT8` minimum latitude of the bounding box.
 * `max_latitude`: `FLOAT8` maximum latitude of the bounding box.

-Optional arguments:

-* `min_resolution`: `INT4` minimum resolution level for cells covering the bounding box.
-Defaults to 0.
+* `min_resolution` (optional): `INT4` minimum resolution level for cells covering the bounding box.
+Defaults to `0`.
-* `max_resolution`: `INT4` maximum resolution level for cells covering the bounding box.
-Defaults to 30.
+* `max_resolution` (optional): `INT4` maximum resolution level for cells covering the bounding box.
+Defaults to `30`.

 **Return type**